Answers to frequently asked questions

 The CEW is a great place for international students because working one-to-one with a native speaker who understands the process of language acquisition is perhaps the most efficient way to grow as a writer.
 Improving proficiency in written English is a long journey, so many international students choose to schedule regular, ongoing appointments.
 As an added benefit, working one-to-one with a native speaking peer gives you excellent conversational practice as well!

 The CEW is not an editing service.
-(CEW editing policy inserted here?)
 If the editing phase is a stumbling block for you, you may want to consider hiring an editor for the final stages of your writing process.
-The GSA (editing service plug.)
+The GSA also has an editing service that is paid through your student fees.